Ape Out

-Ape Out is a beat 'em up game developed by Gabe Cuzzillo and published by Devolver Digital.
-The game was released for Microsoft Windows and Nintendo Switch on February 28, 2019.
+Ape Out (stylized in all caps) is a 2019 beat 'em up game developed by Gabe Cuzzillo and published by Devolver Digital.
+Financed by the Indie Fund, it was produced when Cuzzillo attended game development classes at New York University.
+The game was released for Microsoft Windows and Nintendo Switch on February 28, 2019, and has garnered a positive reception.

 Gameplay

 Ape Out is a single player beat 'em up video game played from a top-down perspective.
-The player controls a gorilla running through a maze while evading enemies in the form of gun-wielding humans.
-The human enemies are easily killed with a single attack and can also be grabbed and used as a shield; however, as they are armed with guns, they can quickly kill the player as well.
-The principal aim of the game is to escape each level and killing enemies is not technically required in order to proceed.

-The maze design is randomized and is slightly different on each play, making it impossible to memorize the layout of a level.
+The player controls a gorilla running through a maze while evading gun-wielding humans.
+The enemies can be killed with a single attack, grabbed, or used as a shield.
+In each level, the player must reach the goal without being killed.
+The maze design is randomized and is slightly different on each play.